lnfernux/lnfernux.github.io/_posts/2022-09-12-MicrosoftSentinel-AddKeyvaultDataConnector.md

 ```

 ## Adding secrets to the vault
 Moving on, we need to add the secrets themselves.
-Secret blocks are added as resources to the key vault block:
+Secret blocks are added as resources under the key vault block:

 ```json
 ...